Society & Natural Resources – The Official Journal of IASNR

 Society and Natural Resources (SNR) is the journal for the International Association for Society and Natural Resources (IASNR).
 SNR publishes 12 issues per year on cutting edge social science research that advances understanding of the interaction between society and natural resources.
 Social science research is extensive and comes from a number of disciplines, including sociology, psychology, political science, communications, planning, education, and anthropology.
 We welcome research from all of these disciplines and interdisciplinary social science research that transcends the boundaries of any single social science discipline.
 We define natural resources broadly to include water, air, wildlife, fisheries, forests, natural lands, urban ecosystems, and intensively managed lands.
 While we welcome all papers that fit within this broad scope, we especially welcome papers in the following four important and broad areas in the field:

-We publish five categories of articles: research articles, practice-based knowledge, policy reviews and analyses, comments and rejoinders, and research notes.
+We publish six categories of articles: research articles, review articles, practice-based knowledge, policy reviews and analyses, comments and rejoinders, and research notes.
 We also accept solicited book reviews.
 For further information, please click here and also visit the Taylor and Francis site.

 All submitted manuscripts are subject to initial appraisal by the Editors-in-Chief, and, if found suitable for further consideration, to peer review by independent, anonymous expert referees.
 All peer review is double blind and submission is online via ScholarOne Manuscripts.